sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/grand-theft-auto-v.md

 <details markdown="block" class="details-tree">
 <summary>Just ReShade</summary>

-This guide will go over how to install ReShade specifically for Grand Theft Auto: V.

-This guide will assume that you have no other graphics injections installed.
+This guide will go over how to install ReShade specifically for Grand Theft Auto: V and assumes that you have no other graphics injections installed.

 ---